Benchmarking Memory-Centric Computing Systems: Analysis of Real Processing-in-Memory Hardware: Acknowledgment

 \section{Acknowledgment}

 We thank UPMEM's Fabrice Devaux, Rémy Cimadomo, Romaric Jodin, and Vincent Palatin for their valuable support.
 We acknowledge the support of SAFARI Research Group's industrial partners, especially ASML, Facebook, Google, Huawei, Intel, Microsoft, VMware, and the Semiconductor Research Corporation.
+This research was partially supported by the ETH Future Computing Laboratory.
 Izzat El Hajj acknowledges the support of the University Research Board of the American University of Beirut (URB-AUB-103951-25960). \om{This paper provides a short summary of our larger paper on arxiv.org~\cite{gomezluna2021benchmarking}, which has comprehensive descriptions and extensive analyses.}